The Ultimate Guide to Instagram Reels

 What is Instagram Reels?

-Instagram Reels is a brand new way to create fun and engaging video content from Instagram Stories.
+Instagram Reels is a brand new way to create fun and engaging video content.
+Instagram’s latest video feature is available in the United States and 50 other countries.

-Similar to TikTok, Instagram users can record and edit together 15-second video clips set to music and share them to their Stories, Explore Feed, and the new Reels tab on a user’s profile.
+Similar to TikTok, Instagram users can record and edit together 15 to 30-second video clips set to music and share them to their Stories, Explore Feed, and the new Reels tab on a user’s profile.

-This will be a huge change on the app, and a significant push to have users browse and share Reels more often.
+With the latest app update, you can now find Instagram Reels at the forefront of Instagram — taking center stage of the new main navigation bar.
+This is a huge change on the app, and a significant push to have users browse and share Reels more often.

 While the Reels algorithm hasn’t been locked down yet, it feels similar to the TikTok For You page.
 It’s likely influenced by who you already follow, what content you interact with, and where you’re located.